-That’s why I have prepared a list (which is not exhaustive, I would love to learn more about your misguided approach to AWS CDK and lessons learned from it) that may be a useful heuristic when to avoid this tool:
+That’s why I have prepared a list (which is not exhaustive, I would love to learn more about your misguided approach to AWS CDK and lessons known from it) that may be a useful heuristic when to avoid this tool:

 - It’s not a great tool if your environment is focused on multi-cloud, or you heavily depend on multiple providers (e.g., some parts of the infrastructure are on the AWS, but domains and CDN are somewhere else).
 In this case, Terraform is a more appropriate tool.

 - It’s hard to divide your applications and company structure into independent teams that should manage their applications end-to-end.
-This may severely complicate the whole approach to embracing AWS CDK in a most-effective way.
+This may severely complicate the whole approach to embracing AWS CDK in the most-effective way.

-I hope this article will help you to not copy this misguided argumentation about Terraform.
+I hope this article will help you to not copy this misguided argument about Terraform.
 If that will convert from that path at least person, I will be more than happy.
 There will be fewer sighs and metal scraps in my pockets. 😂